leloulight/csci71-FinalProject/README.md

 * I am redirected from the login page to the home page.
 * A cookie is set on the web browser to keep session active.

 #### **Note that setting up IDEs and PHPUnit tests was part of this sprint, so we assigned extra points to these two items.
-The time took even longer than expected, but we should be good now.)**
+Coordinating dependencies and setting up took even longer than expected, but we should be good now.)**
 ---
 ---